 - Generally easy to use

 - Offers a ton of features as a video enhancer

 - Only available for Mac and iOS

 Don’t like our top picks?
 That’s alright.
 To each their own.
-Thankfully, there are still a ton of other programs to choose from.
-Here are some of the best:
+Thankfully, there are still a ton of other free programs to choose from.

 This option offers free and paid options alike.
 But, if all you need is a basic video enhancer, you should be just fine with the free version – that is unless you absolutely need 4K.

 Clipchamp is unique in a number of different ways.
 For once, it actually works online and doesn’t require any installation.